toptal/granite-form/README.md

 ### Associations

-Granite::Form provides a set of associations.
-There are two types of them: referenced and embedded.
-The closest example of referenced association is AR `belongs_to` and as for embedded ones - Mongoid's embedded.
-Also these associations support `accepts_nested_attributes` call.
+`Granite::Form` provides a set of associations.
+There are two types: referenced and embedded.
+The closest example of referenced association is `AcitveRecord`'s `belongs_to`.
+For embedded ones - Mongoid's embedded.
+Also these associations support `accepts_nested_attributes` calls.

 #### EmbedsOne